Loading...

 Stay Hydrated

-Drink water before and during your meal to help improve digestion and support overall metabolic processes.
+Drink water with your meal to help aid digestion and maintain stable blood sugar levels.

 healthspan-mbl